acx-six/Assignment-1/README.md

 ## Introduction
 This project performs an exploratory data analysis (EDA) on the dataset of the Most Streamed Spotify Songs in 2023.
 The aim is to analyze, visualize, and interpret data to extract meaningful insights.
 Dataset link: [Kaggle Dataset](https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023).

+**Note:**
+Right now, the images are all showing as PNGs, but I’ll sort that out soon :)

+To see all the graphs and results, you can open my Jupyter notebook file that I’ve also uploaded [here](https://github.com/acx-six/Assignment-1/blob/main/Untitled-1.ipynb).

 # **Most Streamed Spotify Songs 2023**